National team appearances in the FIFA World Cup: Results of defending finalists

 The defending World Cup champions were formerly granted an automatic spot in the Cup finals field.
-As of the 2006 tournament, this berth is no longer guaranteed.
+This berth is no longer guaranteed since the 2006 tournament..
 However, no defending World Cup champion has yet failed to qualify.

 Automatic berths have never been given for defending World Cup runners-up.
-Defending runners-up have qualified 16 times in 19 attempts for the following World Cup.
+Defending runners-up have qualified 17 times in 21 attempts for the following World Cup.